Free recall: why it's more effective than flashcards

 For instance, if you free recall everything you know about fruits, your knowledge of vegetables becomes stronger.

 It works because free recall forces you to search your memory widely to find the answers.
-That search activates lots of related information, even things you don’t end up recalling.
+That search activates a lot of related information, most of which you don't even consciously think about.
+You can think of it like "lighting up" a region of your memory.
 Those “almost remembered” ideas still get stronger just from being activated.

 Adapted from Chan, J. C. K., McDermott, K. B., & Roediger, H. L. III.
 (2006).
 Retrieval-induced facilitation: Initially nontested material can benefit from prior testing of related material.
 Journal of Experimental Psychology: General, 135(4), 553–571. https://doi.org/10.1037/0096-3445.135.4.553